-The Caucus of Rank and File Educators (CORE) is a group of dedicated teachers, retirees, Paraprofessional School Related Personnel (PSRPs), parents, community members and other champions of public education.
-They fight for equitable public education and to improve the Chicago Teacher’s Union (CTU).
+The Caucus of Rank and File Educators (CORE) teachers, retirees, Paraprofessional School Related Personnel (PSRPs), parents, community members and other champions of public education fighting for equitable public education and to improve the Chicago Teacher’s Union (CTU).

-Deborah Meier on Education has been working in public education as a teacher, principal, writer, advocate since the early 1960s, and ranks among the most acclaimed leaders of the school reform movement in the U.S. She spent 45 years working in K-12th grade public schools in New York City (East Harlem) and Boston (Roxbury) including leadership of several highly successful small democratically run public urban schools–the Central Park East schools and Mission Hill.
+Deborah Meier on Education public education teacher, principal, writer, advocate since the early 1960s, and among the most acclaimed leaders of the school reform movement in the U.S. She spent 45 years working in K-12th grade public schools in New York City (East Harlem) and Boston (Roxbury) including leadership of several highly successful small democratically run public urban schools–the Central Park East schools and Mission Hill.
 She has written many books, and is the recipient of well-deserved awards.
 She is a fierce defender of democratic schools.

-Edutopia: The George Lucas Education Foundation is a nonprofit which advocates programs for K-12 public schools across the nation.
-While I don’t always agree with them, they have a prominent presence on social media and many fine articles about teaching and schools.
+Edutopia: The George Lucas Education Foundation a nonprofit which advocates for K-12 public schools.
+They have a prominent presence on social media and articles about teaching and schools.

-Get Schooled with Maureen Downey is an Atlanta blog with timely discussions about schools that are important for parents and educators around the country.
-Her blog is timely and engaging.
+Get Schooled with Maureen Downey an Atlanta blog with discussions about schools for parents and educators around the country.

 NYC Educator is a blog primarily for New York City teachers, but has interesting topics pertinent to all teachers.

-ProTeacher Community (PT)–a website with a lot of threads where teachers can find support for issues they face in the classroom.
+ProTeacher Community (PT) threads where teachers can find support for issues they face in the classroom.
 There is also a JOB SEARCH link.
 Mostly this site appears to be for early childhood and elementary school, but other areas like special education are included.

 Stories from School: Practice Meets Policy is from Washington, amd there are quite a few teacher leader authors who contribute to this Blog and they also have an award sticker from the Washington Post, so I’m sold.
 But really the posts are interesting and cover new ground to consider.